kohler/hotcrp/devel/apidoc/submissions.md

 fields that the request *attempted* to modify; successful requests, erroneous requests, and dry-run requests can all return nonempty `change_list`s.

-The response returns the modified submission object `paper` property contains the modified submission object.
+The `paper` response property is the modified submission object.

 Dry-run requests return `change_list` and `valid` properties, but not `paper` properties, since no modifications are performed.